LuisCondeesnayra/carpark/notes.md

 Navigator: Brenda

-✅: finish one story parkinglot with 3 spaces parked on the first parking space 🚧: Commit
+✅: finish one story parkinglot with 3 spaces parked on the first parking space ✅: Commit
-TODO: Write a test of a second story parking slot whith 2 spaces each floor parked on the far right on the second floor
+TODO: Write a test of a second story parking slot with 2 spaces each floor parked on the far right on the second floor

+## Pomodoro 5
+Driver: Brenda
+Navigator: JC

+🚧: Finish one story finish one story parkinglot with 3 spaces and 2 levels parked in a random parking space :Commit